Sustainability

 AXA’s position on climate change

-The science and political ambition show there is a need for strong collective action to fight climate change.
+The science shows there is a need for strong collective action to protect against climate change.
 Climate change is a medium to long-term risk, with a complex quantification of impacts on our activities.
 AXA’s strategy is not only to adapt, but also to take advantage of our expertise to provide solutions.
 Indeed, insurers are well equipped to contribute to the understanding of climate change through their risk management expertise, the vast number of claims data they collect, and the research they can fund to address climate-related risks.
 They also have a duty to disseminate knowledge about new risks.
 Through their underwriting decisions, they can also show the risks society is taking and foster prevention actions to mitigate them.
-Finally, through their significant investments, they are also well positioned to send the right signals to the investment community and to the specific companies they invest in, for example by leveraging the framework developed by the TaskForce on Climate-related Financial Disclosures (TCFD).

 AXA’s climate strategy currently includes the following initiatives: